-If you’ve been on the prowl for an auto loan in recent years, you’ve probably heard the words sign and drive before.
-The definition seems pretty straightforward: you sign on some dotted line then drive away in the car of your dreams.
+If you’ve shopped around for a car in recent years, you’ve probably heard the words “sign and drive” before.
+The definition seems pretty straightforward: you sign on some dotted line then drive away in your dream car.
 But is the concept of sign and drive really that simple?
 Here’s a look at the steps and requirements to qualify for a sign-and-drive lease, as well as tips to decide if this is the best auto financing choice for your situation.

 Sign and Drive: What Does It Really Mean?

-Have you been watching your favorite show on TV when, during the commercial break, you see the car of your dreams zooming along a lone desert road, showcasing some of the most amazing angles ever featured on a vehicle?
-Before the commercial ends, you realize this is the car you’ve got to have.
-Especially since the automaker is promoting a great sign and drive deal.
+You are watching your favorite show on TV when there’s a commercial break and you see the car of your dreams zooming along a lone desert road, showcasing some of the most amazing angles ever featured on a vehicle.
+Before the commercial ends, you realize this is the car you have to have — especially since the automaker is promoting a great sign-and-drive deal.

-And like most lease specials, a sign and drive usually requires that you settle for a specific lease term (27 months, 35 months, etc.) and abide by specific mileage guidelines (ex.
-Drive no more than 12,000 miles per year to avoid higher fees).
+And like most lease specials, a sign-and-drive usually requires that you settle for a specific lease term (27 months, 35 months, etc.) and abide by specific mileage guidelines (like driving fewer than 12,000 miles per year to avoid higher fees).

 Getting your hands on the best lease deals available is a matter of doing your homework.
-You may want a sign and drive deal, or are fine with the option that requires a down payment.
+You might want a sign-and-drive deal, or you could be fine with a leasing option that requires a down payment.
 Either way, it’s important that you make no decisions in haste.
-(Photo Left: Ally Bank)

-For instance, you may find a VW sign and drive deal that offers all of the perks you’re looking for but has a higher monthly payment than you can fit into your budget.
-Or you might love a standard lease deal with a down payment included, but need more miles per year included, which will hike the price higher than you wanted to pay.
+For instance, you may find a sign-and-drive deal that offers all of the perks you’re looking for but has a higher monthly payment than you can fit into your budget.
+Or you might love a standard lease deal with a down payment included but need more miles per year included, which could hike the price higher than you wanted to pay.
 Considering your financial situation as well as your driving needs and habits can help you evaluate different leasing offers to find the best fit for you.

 Also, it’s important that you consider whether you want to lease a car at all.
 It’s no secret that leasing isn’t for everyone.
-In fact, according to CNW Marketing Research, only 18.5 percent of people lease their vehicles, while a whopping 70.5 percent opt to finance their cars for eventual ownership.
+While leasing has grown in popularity in recent years, data from Edmunds shows that just 27 percent of American drivers choose a lease over purchasing a car, reports The New York Times.